daanbom/Custom-Drop-Sounds/README.md

 ## Future Development
 Currently, the sound plays whenever it sees a new item on the floor.
 This means that if you drop an item from your inventory it will also play.
-There will be a check in the future where it comes from.
+I might improve on that in the future if people are interested.

 Also planning to add a Pokemon theme soundpack.